topo-gps/ios-manual/en/routes/routes_load.rst

 Loading routes
 --------------
-To load routes on the map, you have to press the :ref:`route button <subsec-route-button>` on the right hand side of the :ref:`dashboard <sec-dashboard>`.
+To load a route on the map, you have to press the :ref:`route button <subsec-route-button>` on the right hand side of the :ref:`dashboard <sec-dashboard>`.

 An example of the the routes screen that appears is displayed below: